cihangir/presence/README.md

 Online clients should notify the presence system with their unique identifier repeatedly.
 We can call it as heartbeat.

-With this package i am gonna try to handle the persistency layer for user presence.
+"This package aims to handle the persistency layer for presence"

 For usage see examples below or go to godoc page.